leemcotech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo is the command used to display the 1-confused_smiley echo is the command used to display the 1-confused_smiley in the file confused smiley is the content in the file
+echo is the command used to display the 1-confused_smiley echo is the command used to display the 1-confused_smiley in the file confused smiley is the content in the file cat command is used to display content in the file 2-hellofile